ConstantBounoure/slack-random-person-picker/README.md

 -   Install dependencies with pipenv
 -   Create your own `.txt` file following the template
 -   Fill the .env file with your own values
--   Run the `randomPersonPicker.py` file
+-   Run the `randomPersonPicker.py` file using `pipenv run python randomPersonPicker.py`